-Participants in the program are required to have a chapter length research project prepared to pre-circulate to the other workshop participants in early 2022 (usually around February 1).
-These chapters are then revised by participants after the workshop to be submitted for publication in American Examples: New Conversations about Religion, Volume Five, part of the American Examples anthology series published by the University of Alabama Press.
-Participants should also be prepared to do preparatory reading or writing before and after the workshops.
+Participants in the program are required to have a chapter length research project prepared to pre-circulate to the other workshop participants in early January 2024.
+These chapters are then revised by participants after the research workshop for publication in American Examples: New Conversations about Religion, Volume Six, part of the American Examples anthology series published by the University of Alabama Press.
+Participants should also be prepared to do preparatory reading or writing before and after all three workshops.

-Applicants applying to participate should send the following to AE Director Mike Altman via email at firstname.lastname@example.org.
-Applications are due November 7, 2022.
+Applicants should send the following to AE Director Mike Altman via email at firstname.lastname@example.org.
+Applications are due October 15, 2023.